 In a learning environment that is free from gender discrimination, girls achieve greater academic success and are more confident.

-• Professor Alison Booth, Public Policy Fellow at the ANU Crawford School of Public Policy, recently wrote in the Sydney Morning Herald that one hour a week of single-sex education benefits girls and that “the evidence is gathering that women in single-gender classes benefit, and they benefit significantly” (Booth, 2014).
+• In 2014, Professor Alison Booth, Public Policy Fellow at the ANU Crawford School of Public Policy, wrote in the Sydney Morning Herald that one hour a week of single-sex education benefits girls and that “the evidence is gathering that women in single-gender classes benefit, and they benefit significantly” (Booth, 2014).

 • An experiment undertaken at Essex University, a co-educational university in the UK, by Booth and her British colleagues found that girls randomly assigned to all-female classes in their first year were 7% more likely to pass their introductory economics course than girls in co-ed classes.
 They also scored 8% higher on their final grade and 10% higher in their required second-year courses, despite only attending single-sex classes in their first year (Booth, Cardona-Sosa & Nolen, 2013, p.
 3).